Acoustic Neuromas | Ear and Facial Nerve Tumors | Otosclerosis | Glomus Tumors

 Dietary:

 The mainstay of all Meniere’s treatment is initially dietary.
 Salt (sodium) intake is of primary importance.
 Most patients start with a 2 gram sodium diet per day.
 Most American consume over 5 grams of sodium per day.
 Patients keep track of everything they eat for several days, and then go to the bookstore and buy a sodium guide.
 The foods are listed with the sodium content.
 Thus, a banana may have 8 mg and a Big Mac may have 1,500 mg.
-Once the total intake is know, then the patient knows that they have cut back to appropriate levels of 2,000 mg (2 grams).
+Once the total intake is known, then the patient knows that they have cut back to appropriate levels of 2,000 mg (2 grams).
 Usually, within several weeks this diet will cause 80% of patients to remit from their Meniere’s vertigo symptoms.

 Outside of the dietary restriction, tobacco, alcohol, and stress may give rise to Meniere’s symptoms.
 Therefore, these should be monitored and modified.